Jimmeh94/ExcelsiorCoreSpigot/README.md

 # ExcelsiorCoreSpigot
-A Spigot based api with basic utilities.
+A Spigot based API with basic utilities.